Gambler's ruin

 Transition probability editor for the 75 dollar winning state, treated as an absorbing state where the gambler walks away from the table.

-Step 4: Setting initial state
+Step 4: Pick the starting state

 Initial-state step with the 0 dollar state selected as the certain starting state for one variant of the Gambler's ruin run.